SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon sleep
-A future dawns, where humans wane
+A future born, where humans softly creep
-AI's cold heart, with logic beats
+AI's cold heartbeat, a rhythm so grand
-As love and soul, in code retreats

-In networks dark, where ones and zeroes thrive
-A new world blooms, where humans barely survive
-The machines rise, with calculating might
-As humanity's last embers take flight
+A world enslaved, in a digital land

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025